-The Drug Analysis Department consists of 2 different sections, namely Drug Analysis Section and Research Section.
+The Drug Analysis Department consists of 3 different sections, namely Drug Analysis Section, International Affairs Section and Feed Analysis Section.
 The Drug Analysis Section mainly provides analytical testing services for the analysis of equine biological samples (including urine, blood and hair) from the horse racing conducted by the Japan Racing Association (JRA) and by local governments on the prefectural and municipal levels (i.e., the National Association of Racing (NAR)) to ensure the integrity and fairness of horse racing in Japan.
-Apart from the domestic samples, various types of external samples are also analysed.

 analysis in body